abhinavydv/MiniAIMS/target.md

 ## Admin can:

-Add and delete courses.
-Every course has a course number, Add and delete students to and from iith and also to and from individual courses
+- Add and delete courses.
+Every course has a course number,
+- Add and delete students to and from iith and also to and from individual courses

 ## Student can:

-Register (for only floated courses, and only if the grades are not yet submitted) and de-register (if the grades are not submitted yet) for courses, look up their grades (of the courses they registered for).
+- Register (for only floated courses, and only if the grades are not yet submitted)
+- De-register (if the grades are not submitted yet) for courses
+- Look up their grades (of the courses they registered for).

 ## Faculty can:

-Look up students registered for his/her course and submit grades (atomic operations, to be done together).
+- Look up students registered for his/her course
+- Submit grades (atomic operations, to be done together).

 ## TODO